 Dick formerly served as a director on the board of the Windstorm Insurance Network Inc.(WIND), a non-profit organization dedicated to promoting a cooperative dialogue among individuals and groups concerned with windstorm issues.
 He was also past president of WIND in 2004/2005 and was awarded the second annual WIND Presidential Recognition Award at the 2011 Windstorm Insurance Conference in Houston, Texas.
 The award was established to recognize annually a member who has contributed significant knowledge, service and leadership to better the Windstorm Insurance Network (WIND).
 Subsequently, in 2014 Dick was part of the first group of property insurance experts to be named to the Windstorm Network Fellows Program established to recognize within the insurance industry, individuals that demonstrate professionalism and technical knowledge in the field of property and windstorm insurance claims.
 He is a former director on the board of the National Association of Public Insurance Adjusters (NAPIA) a national organization that represents the interests and professional conduct of public insurance adjusters.

 In 2003 Dick was honored by his Alma matter, Marshall University, with a feature profile: Dick Tutwiler - Profiles in Prominence Volume II.
-In 2017 he was inducted into the Marshall University's Lewis College Business Hall of Fame.
+In 2017 he was inducted into the Marshall University's Lewis College Business Hall of Fame and featured in a video profile (starting at 1:06) highlighting his professional accomplishments and support for the university.
 To be inducted into the Lewis College of Business Hall of Fame is the highest honor awarded to business leaders by Marshall University.
 Nomination requires that candidates be of the highest moral character and their business and personal reputations be meritorious.
 Each candidate will have served in his or her professional life for a substantial period of time, and each candidate must either be a graduate or have made a significant impact on Marshall University.

 Contact public adjuster Dick Tutwiler if you have a question about or would like a free consultation about a property insurance claim.